-My failures have sharpened my business acumen and my marketing strategies which I applied for other businesses success working as a digital marketing strategist.
+My failures have sharpened my business acumen and my marketing strategies which I applied for success for my clients working as a digital marketing manager.

-There are N number of things that can go wrong with business/startup, I can assist you decide to do or not to do based on my experience.
+There are N number of things that can go wrong with business/startup, I can assist you to decide what to do or what not to do based on my experience.